IBM/unitxt/docs/blog/2024_summary_blog.rst

 ----------------------------------------

 The introduction of `Unitxt Benchmarks <https://www.unitxt.ai/en/latest/docs/benchmark.html>`_ represents a significant milestone, delivering a robust suite for constructing and analyzing comprehensive benchmarks.
 Full integration with IBM's `Blue Bench <https://www.unitxt.ai/en/latest/catalog/catalog.benchmarks.bluebench.html>`_ has streamlined complex evaluations into efficient operations, demonstrating our commitment to technical excellence and usability.
+We call on the open-source community and all passionate researchers dedicated to robust and reproducible evaluation of AI systems to contribute their datasets and benchmarks to Unitxt!

 Breaking Ground in Multimodal Understanding
 --------------------------------------------